 Leonardo: Where Art, Science and Technology Converge

 The journal Leonardo was founded in 1968 in Paris by kinetic artist and astronautical pioneer Frank Malina.
 Malina saw the need for a journal that would serve as an international channel of communication among artists, with emphasis on the writings of artists who use science and developing technologies in their work.
+Leonardo was first published by Pergamon Press Publishers 1968-1991.
+The publication of the print journal then moved to The MIT Press, where it continues to be published to this day, along with an MIT Press Leonardo Book Series.
 After the death of Frank Malina in 1981 and under the leadership of his son, Roger F. Malina, Leonardo moved to San Francisco, California, as the flagship journal of the newly founded nonprofit organization Leonardo/The International Society for the Arts, Sciences and Technology (Leonardo/ISAST).
 Leonardo/ISAST has grown along with its community and today is the leading organization for artists, scientists and others interested in the application of contemporary science and technology to the arts and music.

 Frank Malina, founder of Leonardo, was an American scientist.
 After receiving his PhD from the California Institute of Technology in 1936, Malina directed the WAC Corporal program that put the first rocket beyond the Earth's atmosphere.
 He co-founded and was the second director of the Jet Propulsion Laboratory (JPL), co-founded the Aerojet General Corporation and was an active participant in rocket-science development in the period leading up to and during World War II.